Thro42/VORON-MODS/Dragonfly_BMO_FanDuck/README.md

 ![](Images/Dragonfly_BMO_FanDuck-Front.png)

 I use Cura for slicing this moddel.
 In cura I use the Tree-Support.
-In STL folder you found my cura profile.
+In STL folder you found my cura profile (Sovol SV01 eSun ABS+ Fine.curaprofile).
 This was used for Printing on my SOVOL SV01.
 ![](Images/Cura-Slice-Bottom.png)

 ![](Images/Cura-Slice-Top.png)

 I Printet a sample model in PLA https://www.thingiverse.com/thing:2306188 and think the result is exelent.
-I use Cura with speed of 200mm/s
+I use Cura with speed of 200mm/s.
+The Cura profil for that is "Voron 2 PLA+ Speed 200.curaprofile"
 ![](Images/Dino.jpg)